 Affiliative leaders prize harmonious team dynamics, so they need to have clear plans in place for handling disagreements or personality conflicts that arise.
 These managers try to get to the emotional root of these problems and resolve them on a personal level rather than on a solely professional one.

 Supervisors who follow an affiliative path don’t lay down strict, immovable edicts and insist that their employees accept things “as they are.”
 Instead, they’re willing and eager to explore alternatives and to work closely with their team members to ensure that solutions can be found and that employees understand that they can come to their manager if they need to request a more flexible schedule, less defined parameters on a project, etc.

 On a fundamental level, there’s a lot to like about affiliative leadership.
-It focuses on personal connections, it prioritizes kindness and consideration, and it allows employees to feel like important members of a team rather than like expendable cogs in a machine.
+It focuses on personal connections, prioritizes kindness and consideration, and allows employees to feel like important members of a team rather than expendable cogs in a machine.
 Specific advantages are as follows: